aarondewindt/topone/work/proposed plan.md

       * Cuttoff engine
       * Flight path angle or pitch angle or pitch rate.
     - Expected optimal behaviour
-      1. Igninte engine at simulation start
+      1. Ignite engine at simulation start
-      2. Cuttoff engine when an appriopiate appogee has been reached
+      2. Cuttoff engine when an appropriate apogee has been reached
       3. Restart engine to circularize orbit/adjust eccentricity.

  4. **Two stage to orbit launcher.**